R523/khandaab/README.md

-# khandaab
+# Khandaab

 ## Introduction

-Here we want to use RFID (MFRC522) to open a door. we have two RFID tags as follow:

-- 0cdb074999
-- e3b2fa1ab1

-and we only want to have access with one of them.
+The Khandab Project, named in honor of the former head of security at the Computer Engineering campus of Amirkabir University of Technology, aims to replicate the RFID-based door access control systems that were once in place.

+Utilizing the RFID MFRC522 reader, our setup controls access to a secure door by reading RFID tags.
+Out of the two tags provided— ‘0cdb074999’ and ‘e3b2fa1ab1’— only one is granted entry permissions.
+Access validation triggers a servo motor to simulate the locking and unlocking of the door, closely mimicking the mechanical action of an actual door control system.